linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.12.2025
+- Topic: UIID based Social Networks
+- Directory: /posts/2025/December/10
+- Description: ``` The future is decentralized.
+Say goodbye to data silos and hello to true digital ownership.
+With Linkspreed and Web4, you can now Build Your UIID-Based, Decentralized Social Network.
+Own your identity, control your data, and create your community on a secure, open-source foundation.
+Get started and claim your sovereignty today. ```

 ### 09.12.2025
 - Topic: Save Web4
 - Directory: /posts/2025/December/09